xavierchia/xavierchia.github.io/learn.md

 * How to find undocumented APIs and use them to extract information that's not publicly available.
 * What I've learned about building and selling data products.

-There are no boring slide shows.
-Just behind the scenes recordings of me solving real-world problems and explaining what I do.
+There are zero boring slide shows in the course, just behind-the-scenes recordings of me solving real-world problems and explaining what I do.

 <a href="https://jakobgreenfeld.gumroad.com/l/scraping"><button class="button" >Get Access</button></a>